LambdaHack/LambdaHack/README.md

 Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).

-When creating a new game based on Lambdahack I've found it useful to place completely new content at the end of the content files to distinguish from merely modified original LambdaHack content and thus help merging with new releases.
+When creating a new game based on LambdaHack I've found it useful to place completely new content at the end of the content files to distinguish from merely modified original LambdaHack content and thus help merging with new releases.
 Removals of LambdaHack content merge reasonably well, so there are